-Adjust the balance or volume: Drag the volume slider.
+Adjust the volume: Drag the Output volume slider.

-Show a volume control in the menu bar: Select the “Show volume in menu bar” checkbox so you can turn the volume up or down from anywhere.
+If you have Sound in the menu bar, you can turn the volume up or down from anywhere.

 Depending on your Mac and the devices you use, you may be able to set other volume options using the Audio MIDI Setup app.

-If you use apps that have volume controls (for example, iTunes or iMovie), their settings can only be equal to or less than the computer’s output volume.
-They do not override the settings you choose in Sound preferences.
+If you use apps that have volume controls (for example, Music or iMovie), their settings can only be equal to or less than the computer’s output volume.
+They don’t override what you choose in Sound settings.